 - There is WiFi and cellphone reception in the camp.

 - Water supply notes

 - There is hot and cold water 24 hours a day but guests are encouraged to keep water usage to a minimum as there is a limited supply in Samburu.
 Elephant Bedroom Camp is fully solar powered and they use heat pumps for the hot water.

 Health & safety

-Malarial protection recommended: Yes
+- Malarial protection recommended

-Medical care: The nearest doctors to Elephant Bedroom re at a medical centre seven miles away, and at a nearby lodge.
+- The nearest doctors to Elephant Bedroom are at a medical centre seven miles away, and at a nearby lodge.
 All the guides are first-aid trained and there is first-aid equipment in vehicles and in camp.

-Dangerous animals: High Risk
+- High Risk

-Fire safety: Elephant Bedroom has fire extinguishers between each of the rooms, in the kitchen and main area, and sand buckets are dotted around the property.
+- Elephant Bedroom has fire extinguishers between each of the rooms, in the kitchen and main area, and sand buckets are dotted around the property.
 Camp and security staff are trained in fire safety.

-Disabled access: In Place
+- In Place